Payment Due Dates, Late Fees and Class Cancellation

 If by the payment due date, you have made a partial payment which is 25% or more of your account balance, you will be placed on an installment plan and charged a $40.00 non-refundable fee.
 If it is not your intention to pay by installments, please make sure that your entire balance is paid by the payment due date.

-Any Charges unpaid by the statement due date will result in a hold on your account and prevent registration activity.
+Any charges unpaid by the statement due date will result in a hold on your account and prevent registration activity.
 Late fees in the amount of 1% will be assessed each month on the past due balance.
-You will be responsible to pay all late fees, collection costs and attorney fees.
 Delinquent accounts will be sent to a collection agency and will be placed on your credit report.
+You will be responsible to pay all late fees, costs of any collections agency, which may be based on a percentage at a maximum of 33% of the debt, and all costs and expenses, including reasonable attorney’s fees we incur in such collection efforts.
 All payments that are returned by the bank are subject to a $20 returned check fee.
 Returned payments made towards tuition or a past semester charge could result in class cancellation if not paid in a timely manner.
 If a check is returned for insufficient funds we may present it to the bank electronically.